-Being a reconciler is not about eradicating or ignoring difference or saying there are no moral absolutes.
+Being a reconciler is not about ignoring difference.
 It is about finding ways of hearing one another, generously and honestly, in both the things we have in common and where we differ enormously.
-On this foundation, trust can begin to be built in the midst of even the strongest disagreement.
+On this foundation, trust can be built when we disagree.